GoekeLab/proActiv/README.md

   - `assays(results)` returns raw/normalized promoter counts and
     absolute/relative promoter activity
   - `metadata(results)` returns gene expression data
-  - `rowData(results)` returns a promoter to gene ID mapping
+  - `rowData(results)` returns a promoter to gene ID mapping and promoter metadata

 Below we describe the steps to create a promoter annotation object and

 ### Creating a Promoter Annotation object

-In order to quantify promoter activity, promoters in the genome first have to be identified. proActiv allows the creation of a promoter annotation object for any genome from a TxDb with the `preparePromoterAnnotation` function.
+In order to quantify promoter activity, proActiv uses a set of promoters based on genome annotations. proActiv allows the creation of a promoter annotation object for any genome from a TxDb with the `preparePromoterAnnotation` function.
 Users have the option to either pass the file path of the GTF/GFF or TxDb to be used, or use the TxDb